U.S. and China to ease tariffs significantly for 90 days, White House announces

 Commodities and currency markets in Asia and beyond were buoyed significantly on the news of a breakthrough in the negotiations on Monday.

-Speaking on Sunday, Bessent said there had been "substantial progress" in the sensitive talks with Chinese counterparts in Geneva, while Greer suggested an agreement had been reached but offered no hint at the details.
+Speaking Sunday, Bessent said there had been "substantial progress" in the talks between U.S. and Chinese officials in Geneva, while Greer teased that an agreement had been reached but offered no details.

 "It's important to understand how quickly we were able to come to agreement, which reflects that perhaps the differences were not so large as far as maybe thought," Greer told reporters on Sunday.